catchdigital/catchify/README.md

 ```

 ### Build SASS
-:bulb: It's recommended that you pop these scripts in your pacakge JSON for convenience
+💡 It's recommended that you pop these scripts in your pacakge JSON for convenience

 With Catchfiy as a dependency, simply point to where you want to build the CSS (directory and file path)
 ```